JoPfeiff/nlp-data-loading-framework/README.md

 Currently the framework has the following capabilities:

 # DataLoader
 data_loader class maps embeddings to text data sets.
-This code needs to edited to be able to accept different kinds embedding and text data sets.
+This code needs to edited to be able to accept different kinds embedding and text data sets. <br/>

+This class loads the defined embeddings on a

 Currently a set of out-of-the-box embedding and text data sets have been implemented.
-These are"
+These are:

 ## Embeddings
   - Any kind of Embeddings in text documents in the structure